dgroomes/browser-extension-framework/README.md

 # browser-extension-framework

-🛠 BrowserExtensionFramework is an RPC-centric framework for browser extensions (sometimes called web extensions).
+🛠 BrowserExtensionFramework is a zero-dependency RPC-centric framework for browser extensions (sometimes called web extensions).

+## Design

 **NOTE**: This project was developed on macOS.
 It is for my own personal use.

-## Design

 The source code layout:

+* `api/`
+    * The code in this directory is the public API for the framework.
+It exposes `BackendWiring` and `PageWiring` classes which must be called by user code.
+* `impl/`
+    * Various implementation code.
 * `vendor/`
     * Vendor-specific code.
 TypeScript type declaration files for browser (vendor) JavaScript APIs.
 This means there are `.d.ts` files for
       Chromium's `chrome` JavaScript APIs and FireFox's `browser` JavaScript APIs.
 Yes there is probably an open source